 Apart from the short head of biceps femoris, the muscles share two common features:

-patient is seated alongside the table as with PA view
+patient may be seated alongside or facing the table

-All the intrinsic muscles of the hand are innervated by the ulnar nerve, except 4 muscles which are supplied by the median nerve and are easily recalled with the mnemonic FOAL:
+All the intrinsic muscles of the hand are innervated by the ulnar nerve, except four muscles which are supplied by the median nerve and are easily recalled with the mnemonic:

 F: flexor pollicis brevis